votchallenge/website/contents/howto/tutorial_python.md

 # Tracker integration

-A tracker can be integrated into the toolkit by an .ini file.
-These files are usually placed to the `trackers` directory within the `vot-workspace`.
+A tracker can be integrated into the toolkit by putting a tracker description in the `trackers.ini` file, which is placed in the `vot-workspace` directory.
+Note that multiple tracker descriptions can be in the same `trackers.ini` file.
 Here are examples of integration for three trackers (Python, Matlab and native).
 Source code of the example trackers can be found [here](https://github.com/votchallenge/integration).

-Example of an .ini file for a Python tracker (NCC tracker - <i>python_ncc.py</i> from [Python integration examples](https://github.com/votchallenge/integration/tree/master/python)):
+Example of a tracker description for a Python tracker (NCC tracker - <i>python_ncc.py</i> from [Python integration examples](https://github.com/votchallenge/integration/tree/master/python)):
 ```
 [NCCPython]  # <tracker-name>
 label = PyNCC